 When children are young, play is one of the most important parts of their development.
 With the guidance of the Project Coordinator, you can come up with fun games and activities that will make learning more engaging for these children.

-You can organise sports lessons to promote physical development or arts and crafts to get them thinking creatively.
+You can organize sports lessons to promote physical development or arts and crafts to get them thinking creatively.
 It all adds up to a more holistic approach to learning and a child that is better equipped for school.

 Monitor their progress